-If you want to recreate the Indian yogurt dip that you have recently enjoyed in the Indian restaurant, your search ends here.
+If you want to recreate the Indian yogurt dip you recently enjoyed in the Indian restaurant, your search ends here.
 This recipe of raita is what you find commonly in Indian restaurants in the United States.

-And I forgot to mention, this recipe is easy to prepare.
+This recipe is easy to prepare.
 Just cut the cucumber and mix it with yogurt.
 That's it.

 How easy is this right?

-Today I prepared cucumber raita, as a combo for ‘Biryani’.
+Today I prepared cucumber raita as a combo for ‘Biryani.’
 Nothing can win this combo of Spicy Biryani and raita.
-The good part? this cool side perfectly balances the hot Indian biryani.
+The good part?
+This cool side perfectly balances the hot Indian biryani.

 What is raita?